 This situation is changing for the better.
 I see on the Battle of Franklin Trust website that they have recently added a “Slavery and the Enslaved” tour to recall Frank Carter and the other souls who worked the land and built the economy of the area.
 At its peak, in the 1850’s, the Carter House farm made use of 28 enslaved human beings.
 My thanks for that information to Kristi Farrow, a genealogist with the Battle of Franklin Trust.
 I am glad there are many people now involved in the holy work of remembering what should not be forgotten.

-Last week I saw a CNN piece about the Legacy Museum and National Memorial for Peace and Justice soon to open in Montgomery, AL. The museum has exhibits about slavery, about Reconstruction, and about Jim Crow.
+Last week I saw a CNN piece about the Legacy Museum and National Memorial for Peace and Justice in Montgomery, AL. The museum has exhibits about slavery, about Reconstruction, and about Jim Crow.
 There is a memorial to the “more than 4400 African American men, women, and children were hanged, burned alive, shot, drowned, and beaten to death by white mobs between 1877 and 1950.”
 (Quotation from the memorial website.)
 I realized, not for the first time, that although I was raised in a place that was absolutely obsessed with history, there was a lot of history I didn’t know about the place I grew up.
 On a whim, I googled, “Williamson County Tennessee lynching.”

 I got an education.